shiro102/umamusume-auto-train/README.md

 - Stat caps to prevent overtraining specific stats
 - Improved training logic with better support card handling
 - Minimum support card requirements for training (Read Logic)
 - Phone version to not occupy the mouse (PC version will).
-But phone version will be slower than PC version (around 5 - 10 minutes/run)
+But the phone version will be slower than the PC version (around 5 - 10 minutes/run)

 ### Getting Started